eric8607242/OSNASLib/README.md

     * `--sample-strategy` : The way to train supernet (e.g., Uniform sampling, Fairstrict sampling,and differentiable)
         * differentiable : Jointly search architecture and training supernet with differentiable sheme.
     * `--hc-weight` : The weight of hardware constraint objective. (default : 0.005)
+    * `--bn-momentum`
+    * `--bn-track-running-stats` : Whether tracking the running stats for BN or utilizing the stats of batch data in each iteraion.
+(0 : False, 1 : True)

 * `evaluate_config.py` : Config for evaluate searched architecture.
     *